 Our Computing, Informatics and Applications (CIA) research group has a wide remit that includes scientific data processing, smart technology and web/internet technologies.
 We are particularly interested in how computational and artificial intelligence (AI) methods can be used to improve people's lives and increase productivity.

-The group has specific expertise in image and signal processing, data visualisation, mobile devices, 2D/3D modelling, distributed computing, wireless environments, the application of sound and imaging technology in assisted living, online virtual environments, the Internet of Things (IoT), and sensor technology.
+The group has specific expertise in AI, Machine Learning (ML) and Deep Learning (DL) algorithms and applications, image and signal processing, data visualisation, mobile devices, 2D/3D modelling, distributed computing, wireless environments, the application of sound and imaging technology in healthcare and assisted living, AI in climate change and sustainability, the Internet of Things (IoT), and sensor technology.

 Our Semantic Web and Educational Technologies team investigates business information systems, open linked data, intelligent internet search and knowledge modelling, online virtual environments, image processing and data visualisation.